Image

 Penalties for Not Registering as a Sex Offender in Atchison County and Throughout Missouri

-Failure to register as a sex offender is considered a class E felony unless the individual is required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it turns into a class D felony.
+Failure to register as a sex offender is a class E felony unless the individual is required to register after being charged with an offense in chapter 566 which was an unclassified felony, a class A or B felony, or a felony involving a child under the age of 14, in which case it turns into a class D felony.

-Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled Atchison County, MO child pornography attorneys, we provide assistance in the following areas for clients in Atchison County and anywhere in Missouri:
+Combs Waterkotte is an award-winning criminal defense law firm based in St. Louis.
+Along with expert legal representation from our skilled Atchison County, MO child pornography lawyers, we provide help in the following practice areas for clients in Atchison County and anywhere in Missouri:

 Child Pornography Defense Lawyer Atchison County, MO | Criminal Defense Law Firm in Atchison County, MO | Combs Waterkotte